Canada West Foundation: History

-Dylan Jones was President and CEO of the Foundation from June 2012 to May 2016.
+Dylan Jones was president and CEO of the Foundation from June 2012 to May 2016.
 Jones was former Deputy Minister to Saskatchewan Premier Brad Wall.
 Jones was named Deputy Minister of Western Economic Diversification, effective June 20, 2016.

-Martha Hall Findlay served as President and CEO of the Foundation from September 2016 to December 2019.
+Martha Hall Findlay served as president and CEO of the Foundation from September 2016 to December 2019.
 Findlay previously served as a Liberal Member of Parliament in the Toronto riding of Willowdale from 2008 to 2011.
 Findlay was named Chief Sustainability Officer for Suncor at the beginning of 2020.

-Gary Mar was named President and CEO on March 31, 2020.

 Funding

 The Foundation is a registered educational charity funded through donations from charitable foundations, government, industry stakeholders and individual citizens.
 It also researches on behalf of clients.
 The Foundation has a reserve fund from which it draws annual income.